In my post Can The Art of Watercolour Painting Be Taught? I told you about the watercolour painting course I was going to start.

 Below are my attempts at those techniques, including testing the two brushes we’ll be using: the first watercolouring I have ever done.

-The class is taught by Joan Gregory, a wonderful instructor who’s open to my amateur and sometimes personal questions: she asked everyone why we were attending the class.
+The class is taught by, a wonderful instructor who’s open to my amateur and sometimes personal questions: she asked everyone why we were attending the class.
 After everyone responded, I asked her the same: why was she teaching and how did she get started.
 She has lots of experience and great anecdotes.
 She’s good at keeping students inline, too – those seniors tend to be a talkative bunch.

 – Watercolor Painting – Week 2